snap-stanford/snap/README.txt

 ========================================================================
-  SNAP : Stanford Network Analysis library
+  SNAP : Stanford Network Analysis Platform
 	http://snap.stanford.edu
 ========================================================================

+Stanford Network Analysis Platform (SNAP) is a general purpose, high performance system for graph and network manipulation and analysis.
-SNAP is a general purpose graph mining and modeling library.
-The library is written in C++ and it scales to massive graphs with billions of nodes, and tens of billions of edges.
+SNAP is written in C++ and it scales to massive graphs with billions of nodes and tens of billions of edges.

 /////////////////////////////////////////////////////////////////////////////
 Directory structure: http://snap.stanford.edu/snap/description.html